+A midfielder in soccer is a player positioned in the center of the field between the defenders and the forwards.
 The role of a midfielder is to provide the link between the attack and the defense.
-The midfielder must be able to keep possession of the ball and pass with accuracy.
 They are expected to defend as well as attack and will attempt to control and dictate the tempo of the game.

 Whether you’re here looking to simply learn more about what a midfielder does or you’re actually looking to improve as a midfielder yourself, hopefully, you will find this useful.